top of page

 Discovering Prague

-I landed in Prague and first went to the Prague Castle complex.
+Prague Castle complex I landed in Prague and first went to the Prague Castle complex.
 When I first approached the Prague Castle complex, I felt an immediate sense of awe.
 The sheer scale of the largest ancient castle in the world rises dramatically above the city, and as I slowly climbed the cobblestone path toward the entrance, it felt like stepping into a living history book.
-The soft morning light illuminated the castle’s imposing walls, making the centuries of architectural layers come alive—R
+The soft morning light illuminated the castle’s imposing walls, making the centuries of architectur

 Asaf Feldman